 It’s Not About Race.
 It’s About Personal Muscle Genetics

-It’s true that a large majority of the black community is gifted in the field of athletics.
+The black community is gifted in the field of athletics.
 This is backed by the fact that almost all top level running athletes are black.
 Track and field has always been dominated by black people, and it doesn’t look like the hegemony will end.

 The fact that black people are good at fast and explosive sports such as sprinting has a direct effect on bodybuilding since both activities rely on fast twitch muscle fibers.